The Revelation of Jesus Christ:

 alpha & omega

 Revisit the illustration for Lesson 1 The Ruler of Kings on Earth created by Turning to God’s Word co-founder Tami Palladino, paying attention to the banner over Jesus.
 It repeats the words in the book of Revelation 1:8 that are attributed to God: “I am the Alpha and the Omega.”
 Jesus is further identified by the Chi-Rho Greek letters on his robe, and these represent an early monogram for Christ.
 In addition to symbolizing that Jesus was present at the beginning and the end of time, use of the first and last letters of the Greek alphabet calls attention to Jesus as the Word of God, a concept that will permeate the book of Revelation.
-To enlarge the computer image, click on it.
+Click to enlarge the image (right).

 ex libris—a theologian’s view of how Jesus changes time